StefanSchroeder/Gocal/README.md

 		-f="Gocal": Footer note

 Change the string at the bottom of the page.
+To disable the footer, simply set it to the empty string.
+There is a small deficiency, that the footer text is not centered, but starts in the middle of the page.

 ### Font